 The 5 x8 model in the video would have cost:

 | Camera, case and 1 holder || 34.00 |

 | Beck Autograph Rectilinear lens || 35.00 |

 | Laverne between the lens shutter || 30.00 |

 | 2 extra plate holders || 3.20 |

 | Complete outfit || 106.70 |

 Like all the similar field cameras of the day, the lens panel could move up and down.
 The back part had tilt and swing movements.
 The Eastman Interchangeable View is a plate camera, but it also could be fitted with an Eastman Roll Holder containing a roll of flexible film.

 Graph of all sizes, numbers produced and date on which Eastman ordered the cameras from his camera building company.
-Data from the Victor Moyes list of 1921.
+Data from the Production Order Book.

-Eastman Interchangeable View with Eastman Roll Holder attaches to the back.
+Eastman Interchangeable View with Eastman Roll Holder attached to the back.